 Field-hunting tip

-Look in volcanic environments country — that is the host setting where tuff typically forms.
+Look in volcanic environments country, the host setting where tuff typically forms.
 If you start seeing obsidian, pumice, rhyolite in float, you are in the right ground.
 Field specimens usually show a fine-grained habit, so train your eye for that shape before scanning the outcrop.